jackfromeast/TheHulk/README.md

   + https://help.ubuntu.com/stable/ubuntu-help/net-proxy.html.en

 2. Update the two configuration files located at `tasks/run-taint-tracking-dom-clobbering-collection`.
-  + 1-1.
+  + 2-1.
 Update the `WORKSPACE` path to specify where the output folders will be placed.
-  + 1-2.
-Config the inputs, browser configs and callbacks if necessary (Can be skiped).
+  + 2-2.
+Config the inputs, browser configs and callbacks if necessary (can be skiped).

 3. Start the task:
 ```